-COVID Update – Information for Parents/Carers regarding return of Pupils to ELC & Primary School P1-P3
+COVID Update – Parents and Carers Information re Return to ELC & Primary School P1-P3 – 170221

 To help families who have children currently learning from home Midlothian Libraries have partnered with the Midlothian Fire Service to be able to offer a book delivery service of non-fiction and fiction reading materials.
 To access the service customers need to be a Midlothian library member (can register easily online) and live within the local authority.